plinder-org/plinder/docs/examples/mlsb_challenge.md

 - No binding site information can be used
 - For each system, you are allowed to submit at most 1 prediction!
 If your method produces multiple samples, you must rank/score the predictions and only supply a single prediction as the top-ranking prediction that will be used in the leaderboard.
 - Model inference should run in under 10 minutes per system on a GPU like T4, A10G
-- The final predictions must be in PDB file format and contain two chains: Receptor (chain R) and Ligand (chain L)
+- The final predictions must be in:
+  - PINDER track: CIF/PDB file format and contain two chains: Receptor (chain R) and Ligand (chain L)
+  - PLINDER track: CIF/PDB file format for Receptor (protein) and SDF file format for Ligand (small molecule)
 - Systems without a valid prediction will be penalized.

 ## Rules for valid submission: